The Peace of Westphalia

 and ideas he was establishing.
 Machiavelli concluded that all legislators and

-wise men ultimately “have recourse to God.”495 In other words, religion served
+wise men ultimately “have recourse to God.”495 In other words, religion served as a means to the end of politics.

 In the final chapter